Case Studies

 Premium Cutlery Manufacturing

-7-point FPY improvement, 75% fewer escaped defects — based on pilot deployment
+7-point FPY improvement and fewer escaped defects observed in a pilot window

 7:1